amandadr/jungle/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example from this boilerplate: https://github.com/lighthouse-labs/jungle-rails/

 ## My Contributions
-As a fresh dev on the Jungle app team I was asked to implement the following features during my onboarding week:
+As a fresh dev on the Jungle app team I was asked to implement the following features throughout my onboarding week:
+- An about page to get acquainted
 - A sold out badge for products with no stock quantity, which disables add to cart
 - An active sale banner which displays on every page
 - Appropriate empty cart page